ufraemke/scoutbeyond/PROJECT.md

 1. enter the tank-cleaning challenge,
 2. start the research,
-3. see credible candidate technologies,
+3. see credible physical-engineering candidate technologies,
 4. understand why they were selected,
 5. distinguish Established / Adjacent / Exploratory solutions,
 6. compare candidates,